 Non-persistent session tokens have a Max Inactive Time of 24 hours whereas persistent session tokens have a Max Inactive Time of 90 days.
 Anytime the SSO session token is used within its validity period, the validity period is extended another 24 hours or 90 days.
 If the SSO session token isn't used within its Max Inactive Time period, it's considered expired and will no longer be accepted.
 Any changes to this default period should be changed using Conditional Access.

 You can use PowerShell to find the policies that will be affected by the retirement.
-Use the PowerShell cmdlets to see the all policies created in your organization, or to find which apps and service principals are linked to a specific policy.
+Use the PowerShell cmdlets to see the all policies created in your organization, or to find which apps are linked to a specific policy.

 Policy evaluation and prioritization

-You can create and then assign a token lifetime policy to a specific application, to your organization, and to service principals.
+You can create and then assign a token lifetime policy to a specific application and to your organization.
 Multiple policies might apply to a specific application.
 The token lifetime policy that takes effect follows these rules:

-- If a policy is explicitly assigned to the service principal, it's enforced.
+- If a policy is explicitly assigned to the organization, it's enforced.

-- If no policy is explicitly assigned to the service principal or to the organization, the policy assigned to the application is enforced.
+- If no policy is explicitly assigned to the organization, the policy assigned to the application is enforced.

-- If no policy has been assigned to the service principal, the organization, or the application object, the default values are enforced.
+- If no policy has been assigned to the organization or the application object, the default values are enforced.
 (See the table in Configurable token lifetime properties.)

 A token's validity is evaluated at the time the token is used.
 The policy with the highest priority on the application that is being accessed takes effect.